apache/iceberg/site/docs/spark.md

 SELECT * FROM hive_prod.db.table -- load db.table from catalog hive_prod
 ```

-Spark 3 keeps track of a current catalog and namespace, which can be omitted from table names.
+Spark 3 keeps track of the current catalog and namespace, which can be omitted from table names.

 ```sql
 USE hive_prod.db;